Don’t Let January Fool You — I Think Sobriety Is Genuinely Fun

 “

-Celebrations became riotously fun as I had as much, if not more, fun as I ever did drinking.
+Celebrations became riotously fun as I had as much, if not more fun, as I ever did on the piss.

 ”

-I want to be very clear that I’m not criticizing Dry January.
+I want to be very clear that I’m not criticising Dry January.
 It’s a really important initiative led by the brilliant charity Alcohol Change UK, who do important work reducing alcohol harm.
 It also gives people a “socially acceptable” reason to stop drinking if they struggle with peer pressure.
-Moreover, people’s relationship with alcohol varies greatly — the more dependent or addicted you are, the more you need to consult a professional, like your doctor, before making any big changes, and so the framing that works for me or someone else could be irrelevant for you.
+Moreover, people’s relationship with alcohol varies greatly — the more dependent or addicted you are, the more you need to consult a professional like your GP before making any big changes, and so the framing that works for me or someone else could be irrelevant for you.

 There is no one-size-fits-all approach to reworking your relationship with alcohol, and for some people it may mean complete abstinence.
-Tara Swart Bieber, MD, tells us: “If someone is misusing or abusing alcohol then medical supervision would be necessary if they wanted to stop.
-If someone stops and gets symptoms of withdrawal then they should contact their [doctor].
-If they are drinking socially and not more than the recommended limits, then they can stop without medical guidance.”
+Dr Tara Swart Bieber tells us: “If someone is misusing or abusing alcohol then medical supervision would be necessary if they wanted to stop.
+If someone stops and gets symptoms of withdrawal then they should contact their GP.
+If they are drinking socially and not more than the recommended limits then they can stop without medical guidance.”

 AdvertisementADVERTISEMENT